Mooney91/database-speed/README.md

 Method
 -----------------------
 **Docker** will be used to containerise the database and each of the environments for *Node.js*, *PHP*, and *Python*.
 A large example database collected from MySQLTutorial was used for this study [[1]].
-A "healthcheck" in the *docker-compose.yml* file was used in order to ensure that its condition is "healthy" before the *node*, *python*, or *php* services are executed.
+A "healthcheck" in the *docker-compose.yml* file was used in order to ensure that the database's condition was "healthy" before the *node*, *python*, or *php* services were executed.

 The documentation for MariaDB [[2]] and Node.js was invaluable in setting up the connection between them.
 The Dockerfile is also easy to set-up and uses a very straightforward template image for Node.js [[3]].
 At 1.27GB, the image on Docker is the largest of the three.